bipsendk/oras-shower/README.md

 In the yaml file, you will have to set the right MAC address of your shower head (in the ble_client section).

-If you have difficulties finding the MAC address, try to enable DEBUG logging - then it will show whatever BLE devices, that is found with the name "DHS", and the corresponding Service UID (used in line 322)
+If you have difficulties finding the MAC address, try to enable DEBUG logging - then it will show whatever BLE devices, that is found with the name "DHS", and the associated Service UUID (used in line 322)